rsyslog/rsyslog/source/configuration/modules/imfile.rst

    polling interval, all files are processed in a round-robin fashion.

    A short poll interval provides more rapid message forwarding, but requires more system resources.
-While it is possible, we stongly recommend not to set the polling interval to 0 seconds.
+While it is possible, we strongly recommend not to set the polling interval to 0 seconds.
 That will make rsyslogd become a CPU hog, taking up considerable resources.
 It is supported, however, for the few very unusual situations where this